Fathom-2/TempusFugit/README.md

 [Install on CurseForge](https://www.curseforge.com/minecraft/modpacks/tempusfugit)

 Installing directly through the CurseForge App is the recommended method.
-All mods, configs, scripts, datapacks, and included shader packs install automatically with no manual steps required.
+All included mods, configs, scripts, datapacks, resource packs, and shader packs install automatically with no manual steps required.
 See below for First Time Setup and Shader Support.

 ---